castwide/react-gamefic/README.md

 The `driver` prop accepts a Driver object as defined in the [gamefic-driver](https://github.com/castwide/gamefic-driver) package.

-The `consoleDidUpdate` prop is an optional callback to execute when the game state changes.

 ### The `Terminal` Component

 `Terminal` is a text-based user interface.
 It should be familiar to [Inform](http://inform7.com/) users and anyone who's played traditional adventure games.